tgraham89/FunC/README.md

 You can run all tests using the above commands.
 The output will show certain warnings.
 We will fix these prior to the final submission.

-We still need to implement for loops, structs, unary operators, scope resolution, and other key features.
+We still need to implement structs, unary operators, scope resolution, and other key features.
 We also need to implement the conversion to IR.
 We plan to complete these by the deadline.